 Buying wild-caught fish ensures that your food is free from dangerous pesticides, hormones, and other chemicals.
 Long-term exposure to these toxins can quickly put you on the autoimmune spectrum.

 If that isn’t enough to make the case for buying wild-caught fish, here is something else to consider: wild-caught fish have higher amounts of nutrients, such as essential omega-3 fatty acids and are lower in saturated fat.
 Omega-3 fatty acids support heart health and promote a healthy inflammatory response.
-Vital Choice is my trusted source for wild-caught fish that’s shipped directly to my home.

 If wild-caught fish is not available where you live, or if you don’t like fish, I recommend supplementing with Complete Omega-3 Softgels to ensure you’re getting all the nutritional benefits of this essential fatty acid.
 It is the purest, highest-potency omega-3 fish oil on the market.